Greece Foodies

 And no vacation to Mykonos would be complete without a selfie stop at the famed Kato Mili – the windmills that flank the southern edge of Mykonos Town.

-Mykonos is one of the many amazing food destinations of Greece that offers something for everyone.
-Whether you’re looking for a relaxing beach vacation or a wild night out, you’ll find it on this Greek island.
+Mykonos is one of Greece’s fantastic food destinations that offers something for everyone.
+Whether looking for a relaxing beach vacation or a wild night out, you’ll find it on this Greek island.

 Related Posts